nucypher/nucypher/docs/source/staking/overview.rst

 Staker Overview
 ----------------

 A nucypher staker is a holder of NU and manager of one or more stakes.
+NU is an ERC-20 token that underpins the network.
 Stakes are initiated by locking NU into the *"Staking Escrow "* contract for a fixed duration of time.
 Staked NU earns two income streams: inflation rewards (NU) and policy fees (ETH).
-Staked NU gradually unlocks with each period of completed, depending on *re-stake* and *wind-down* options.
+Staked NU gradually unlocks with each period of completed, depending on *re-stake* and *wind-down* configuration options.

 Active network participation (work) is delegated to a *Worker* node through *bonding*.
 There is a 1:1 relationship between the roles; One Staker to one Worker.
 A Staker controls a single Ethereum account and may have multiple substakes, but only ever has one Worker bonded at a time.
+To ensure the integrity of the network and its service quality, staked NU can be :ref:`slashed <slashing-protocol>` due to misbehaviour, deliberate or unintentional, by the corresponding worker.

 Worker Overview
 ----------------